 Mould is one of the leading causes of indoor air pollution in Australia, estimated to affect a third of existing homes.
 It is quick to spread during wet periods and takes root in damp, moisture-filled areas.
 Mould spreads by releasing particles into the air called spores.
 When inhaled, these harmful spores can trigger a range of symptoms upon exposure, including allergic reactions and asthma attacks in some people.

-If you're after an air purifier designed specially for mould we recommend looking at the following models which each include high-capacity carbon filters with kilograms of activated carbon.
+If you're after an air purifier designed specially for mould we recommend looking at the following models which each include medical-grade H13 HEPA filters and high-capacity carbon filters with kilograms of activated carbon.

 How do InovaAir Air Purifiers purify Mould from indoor air?